ebzzry/ebzzry.github.io/src/squandered.md

 fervor, on the seeking of rationale to our unjustifiable excuses, but we equally seek sound reason.
-It is even more appalling to see that some of us insidiously advertise illusions of grandeur, with claims of full reprising sensations of the bounty's meat.
+It is even more appalling to see that some of us insidiously advertise illusions of grandeur, with claims of full reprising sensations of the bounty’s meat.
 Our personal biases towards reaching the reward, effectively stops us from actually reaching it.
 We succumb to the remorseless claims of others, on their failure, effectively rendering us ignorant of the unseen reality.
 When